swannodette/swannodette.github.com/_posts/2014-07-30-hijacking-json.md

 emit Transit JSON you will see a fairly significant performance boost.
-If in the future Immutable provides more efficient means to construct values as well as exposing an array map type, you will be able deserialize immutable values near as fast or faster than you can `JSON.parse` plain JSON data in many modern browsers.
+If in the future Immutable provides more efficient means to construct values as well as exposing an array map type, you will be able deserialize immutable values nearly as fast or faster than you can `JSON.parse` plain JSON data in many modern browsers.